 - Keep garbage areas clean.
 Garbage should be stored in sealed containers and disposed of regularly.

 - Cracks, crevices and other gaps around doors and windows should be sealed.
 Doors and windows should always be kept closed or well screened.

-- Leaky faucets and plumbing should be fixed since they can create moisture problems, which in turn, will be attractive to certain.
+- Leaky faucets and plumbing should be fixed since they can create moisture problems, which in turn, will be attractive to certain pests.

-- Trim tree branches, shrubbery, and ornamentals so they do not touch the building.
+- Trim tree branches, shrubbery, and ornamental plants so they do not touch the building.